PranavShrivastava25/Hackerrank/README.md

 # Hackerrank
-This repository contains the solutions of problems of hackerrank.
+This repository contains the solutions of problems of java(basics) problem kit on hackerrank.